The Tour That Will Not End

 Kusama, now in her nineties, continues to produce work at a pace that would exhaust artists half her age.
 Her studio output remains prolific, and each new exhibition demonstrates that her creative vision has not diminished.
 The infinity rooms are the most visible expression of a practice that spans painting, sculpture, film, and writing over seven decades.

 Her continued relevance is not a fluke.
-It is evidence that art which connects with fundamental human experiences transcends trends, market cycles, and critical fashion.
+It is evidence that art which connects with fundamental human experiences, the experience of smallness in relation to the universe, the desire for dissolution, the fear and attraction of infinity, transcends trends, market cycles, and critical fashion.
+The rooms will still be selling out when the current art world conversation has moved on from its present preoccupations entirely.

 View all